Ultrastrong time-dependent light-matter interactions are gauge-relative: Controllable electromagnetic interactions

 The non-equivalence of the Hamiltonians for distinct values of $\alpha$ follows from Eq.~(\ref{hrel}), which shows that $H^{\alpha'}(t) \neq R_{\alpha\alpha'}(t)H^\alpha(t)R_{\alpha' \alpha}(t) + i{\dot R}_{\alpha\alpha'}(t)R_{\alpha'\alpha}(t)$, where the right-hand-side is equivalent to $H^\alpha(t)$.

-Eq. (\ref{hal}) gives the $\alpha$-gauge Hamiltonian with time-dependent coupling and no approximations have been made in its derivation, except the use of $\mu(t)$ as a model for a third control system.
+Equation (\ref{hal}) gives the $\alpha$-gauge Hamiltonian with time-dependent coupling and no approximations have been made in its derivation, except the use of $\mu(t)$ as a model for the control subsystem.
 Note that the canonical coordinate of the electromagnetic subsystem is the transverse vector potential ${\bf A}_{\rm T}$, which is manifestly gauge-invariant.
-The $\alpha$-gauge vector potential ${\bf A}^\alpha$ appearing in Eq. (\ref{hal}) is specified as a function of ${\bf A}_{\rm T}$ given uniquely by Eqs. (\ref{chi}) and (\ref{vec1}).
-In particular, these equations together with Eq.~(\ref{pol}) imply that $e\mu(t){\bf A}^\alpha({\bf r})$ can be written
+The $\alpha$-gauge vector potential ${\bf A}^\alpha$ appearing in Eq.~(\ref{hal}) is specified as a function of ${\bf A}_{\rm T}$ given uniquely by Eqs. (\ref{chi}) and (\ref{vec1}).
+In particular, these equations together with Eq.~(\ref{pol}) imply that $e{\bf A}^\alpha({\bf r})$ can be written

 It is common to perform the electric dipole approximation (EDA) ${\bf A}_{\rm T}({\bf r})\approx {\bf A}_{\rm T}({\bf 0})$ and $P_{{\rm T},i}^1({\bf x})\approx -er_j\delta_{ij}^{\rm T}({\bf x})$, which requires the resonant wavelengths to be long compared with the spatial extent of the material system set by $V_{\rm ext}$.
 It is also common to neglect the infinite self-energy of the charge.
 One then obtains the Hamiltonian